Rio Grande Glaze Ware: Glaze C

 Glaze C bowl rims have everted lips.
 Glaze C was made between AD 1425 and 1500.
 This rim group has one named type, Espinoso Glaze Polychrome, which includes red matte paint elements outlined in black glaze paint.
-The contrast between the red paint and the other colors give Espinoso pots a "gaudy" look.
+The contrast between the red paint and the other colors gives Espinoso pots a "gaudy" look.
 Jar necks are near-vertical and display red designs outlined in black.
 The bottom of vessel exteriors may be unslipped.
 In the Glaze C through E periods, vessel designs were almost exclusively polychrome (Wilson 2005:57).